Hydra016/Incedo-Task/README.md

 Extra:

-Since the task was pretty small I added some extra functionality like creating registering a user and logging in and then I used jwt so that only authenticated users can get the artists.
+Since the task was pretty small I added some extra functionality like registering a user and logging in and then I used jwt so that only authenticated users can get the artists.

 routes: